Birmingham Civil Rights Institute

 A turning point in the nation’s civil rights movement was the Sept.
 15, 1963 bombing of a Birmingham black church that killed four girls changing into their choir robes in the church basement.
 Perpetrated by Klansmen, the crime shocked the world and generated support and sympathy for the movement.
 The bombing of the 16th Street Baptist Church, right across the street from the Civil Rights Institute, was one of many such racially directed acts from the late 1940s to mid-1960s that gave Birmingham the nickname “Bombingham.”

 Exhibits in the church and Civil Rights Institute describe the horrific crime that buried the girls (ages 11 to 14) in rubble; another girl lost an eye and more than 20 other people were injured.
-The brown-brick church, built in 1909 and recently designated a National Historic Landmark, was an epicenter of the civil rights movement.
+The brown-brick church, built in 1909 and designated a National Historic Landmark, was an epicenter of the civil rights movement.
 It is open for tours and welcomes visitors to Sunday services.
 “Angels of Change,” a video shown in the sanctuary, depicts the bombing, aftermath and prosecution of the criminals years later.
 At the back of the sanctuary is the stained-glass Wales Window, a memorial gift of a black crucified Christ from the people of Wales.
 Financial contributions for restoration of the damaged church poured in from around the world, and it reopened for Sunday services on June 7, 1964.

 The Greater Birmingham Convention & Visitors Bureau can arrange for step-on guide services for groups who wish to tour the downtown Civil Rights District and other neighborhoods that had connections to the movement.
-(The city of Birmingham today is 80 percent black, while the suburbs are mostly white.)
+(The city of Birmingham today is 80 percent black, while the suburbs are mostly white.).

-Birmingham - MLK Statue
+Birmingham - MLK Statue on the Birmingham Civil Rights District

 The Martin Luther King statue is a focal point of Kelly Ingram Park.